dvckyy/EightQueenGame/README.md

 # EightQueenGame
-The one who put more queens legal in the square wins
+The one who put more queens legal in the square wins pt 2